Shantae: Half-Genie Hero: Development

 WayForward Technologies unveiled Shantae: Half-Genie Hero in early September 2013 as the first game in the series for home consoles, featuring graphics by Inti Creates.
 The game was crowdfunded via a Kickstarter campaign with a target goal of $400,000 which ended on October 4, 2013 with more than $800,000 (including PayPal donations), which was over double the target.
-Although the campaign has ended, WayForward still accepted donations via PayPal on its website up to December 16, 2014, when the campaign closed at nearly $950K.
+Following the Kickstarter campaign's end, WayForward continued to accept donations via PayPal on its website up to December 16, 2014, raising a total of nearly $950K.
 The original release date was October 2014, but because of the additional funding and promised stretch goals the game was delayed.
+Ports of the game for PlayStation 3 and Xbox 360 were announced as part of the Kickstarter campaign; however, these versions were later announced to be cancelled in August 2016.
+Wayforward noted that less than 1% of backers cited these as their preferred console in surveys, and felt this low demand would not justify the time and cost needed to develop these versions.
 Development was completed by November 2016.

 Matt Bozon, one of the creators of Shantae series, revealed that the title of the game was stylised as ½ Genie Hero as a tribute to Rumiko Takahashi's manga Ranma ½, which he cited several times as an influence on the Shantae series.